eugnsp/library/data_structures_and_algorithms/trees.md

 :memo: **Notes**

-* For a self-balancing BST containing `N` nodes, lookup, insertion, and removal of an item takes `O(log N)` worst-case time, and ordered enumeration of all nodes takes `O(N)` time.
+* For a self-balancing binary search tree containing `N` nodes, lookup, insertion, and removal of an item takes `O(log N)` worst-case time, and ordered enumeration of all nodes takes `O(N)` time.

-:wrench: **Applications**

-* Implementation of sorted associative containers (e.g., `std::set` and `std::map`).
+* Self-balancing binary search trees can be used to implement sorted associative containers.
+For example, `std::set` and `std::map` are typically implemented using red-black trees.
-* Counting inversions in an array.
-* Counting the number of smaller/larger elements on the right/left side of each element in an array.
+* Self-balancing binary search can be used to count the number of inversions in an array and the number of smaller/larger elements on the right/left side of each element in an array.

 :link: **Webpages**